EthanPerello/npc-forge/docs/api.md

 ## API Endpoints

 NPC Forge uses Next.js API routes for its backend functionality.
-The main endpoint is:
+The main endpoints are:

 ### `POST /api/generate`

-Generates a character based on provided parameters.
+Generates a new character based on provided parameters.

 #### Request Body